-The Commission will meet quarterly.
+The Commission will meet at least quarterly.

-The Commission will meet at least quarterly with additional meetings at the discretion of the Chairperson, per Neb.
-Rev. Stat. §43-4202(4).
+The Commission will meet at least quarterly with additional meetings at the discretion of the Chairperson.
 Contact, education, and work of Commission Members through subgroups will be completed in between formal meetings.
 Regular information on the progress of the subgroups will be made available to Commission to review in preparation for the quarterly meetings.
 The last portion of each Commission meeting shall be spent planning the agenda of the next meeting, as well as identifying needs for education and work in between the formal meeting times.
 These meetings may be all day, but will adjourn by or before 3 p.m. to allow members time to travel.